Medical Reviewer: Dhira Khosla D.O.

 Multiple Sclerosis (MS)

-Multiple Sclerosis (MS) is a degenerative disease that damages a special coating on your nerves called myelin.
+Another of the most common hand tremor causes is Multiple Sclerosis (MS).
+MS is a degenerative disease that damages a special coating on your nerves called myelin.
 A common symptom of MS is hand tremor or shaking in other parts of your body.
 25% to 58% of MS patients experience tremor.

 Most MS tremors are mild but up to a quarter of MS tremor cases are severe.
 Tremor is typically associated with ataxia or nervous system degeneration.
 Besides tremor, ataxia can cause stumbling, coordination issues, and speech problems.